Golden generation: Ivory Coast (2006–2015)

-Despite winning the 1992 edition of the Africa Cup of Nations, the country saw an outpour of talent during the first half of the 2000s (decade).
-The majority of this generation consisted of talented players who enjoyed considerable success in Europe.
-Led by Didier Drogba (who is also the national team's highest ever goalscorer), several other players found contracts in the biggest football stages in the world, such as brothers Yaya and Kolo Touré, Didier Zokora, Emmanuel Eboué, Cheick Tioté, Gervinho and Salomon Kalou.
-During this period, Ivory Coast managed its first FIFA World Cup appearances in 2006, 2010 and 2014.
-They also won the Africa Cup of Nations in 2015, as well as, reaching the finals in 2006 and 2012.
+Despite winning the 1992 edition of the Africa Cup of Nations, the country saw an outpouring of talent during the first half of the 2000s.
+The majority of this generation consisted of players who enjoyed considerable success in Europe.
+Led by Didier Drogba (who remains the national team's all-time leading goalscorer), several other players established themselves at some of Europe's biggest clubs, including brothers Yaya and Kolo Touré, Didier Zokora, Emmanuel Eboué, Cheick Tioté, Gervinho, Salomon Kalou, Wilfried Bony and Arthur Boka.